croquet/croquet-for-unity-tutorials/README.md

 When you stop play in the Unity editor, the browser tab will automatically leave the Croquet session.
 If you restart play, you will need to reload the tab to join the session again.

 ## Viewing JS Errors in Unity
-When _not_ running with an external browser, by default all JS console output in the "warn" and "error" categories will be transferred across the bridge and appear in the Unity console.
+The `Croquet Bridge` component's **JS Log Forwarding** property has checkboxes that let you select which categories of console output in the JavaScript session will be transferred across the bridge and appear in the Unity console.
+By default, the "warn" and "error" categories are sent.

-[July 2023] In the near future we plan to provide a configuration setting on the Unity Croquet object, to let the developer select which log categories are transferred.

 # Making Sharable Builds
 _During Build our system should now warn about any incompatible state._